wraldata/nc-covid-data/zip_level_data/readme.md

 ## Get the data

 Download the time-series data in [CSV](https://github.com/wraldata/nc-covid-data/tree/master/zip_level_data/time_series_data/csv), [full geojson](https://github.com/wraldata/nc-covid-data/tree/master/zip_level_data/time_series_data/full_geojson) or a [reduced filesize geojson](https://github.com/wraldata/nc-covid-data/tree/master/zip_level_data/time_series_data/reduced_geojson).
+All files are stamped with the datetime in YYYYMMDDHHMM format.

 ## Methodology

-For now, this process is being completed manually, but the next steps will be to automate the process.
+This process of updating this repo is fully automatated as pf Oct.
+2.

 We're using [py esri dump](https://github.com/openaddresses/pyesridump) to capture the raw data from the [map layer published daily](https://nc.maps.arcgis.com/home/item.html?id=52f127a0767149ec984e91fcc06b06cb#overview) via the State of North Carolina's ArcGIS account.
 [The rest endpoint is here](https://services.arcgis.com/iFBq2AW9XO0jYYF7/arcgis/rest/services/Covid19byZIPnew/FeatureServer/0).
-(Note: Although DHHS first published its zip code map April 30, the agency started using this new layer on May 4.
-The endpoint for this map may change again).

-**Usage**

-    esri2geojson https://services.arcgis.com/iFBq2AW9XO0jYYF7/arcgis/rest/services/Covid19byZIPnew/FeatureServer/0 nc_zipDATE.geojson
-After the geoJSON file is captured, we can upload it to [MapShaper](https://mapshaper.org/) to reduce the file size to 10 percent to speed up load times and download as a simplified geojson file.
+After the geoJSON file is captured, we use [MapShaper](https://mapshaper.org/) to reduce the file size to 10 percent to speed up load times and download as a simplified geojson file.

-We're also using [QGIS software](https://qgis.org/en/site/) to export the file in CSV format.
+We're then use the [pandas library](https://pandas.pydata.org/) to export the file in CSV format and push the resulting files to this GitHub repo.

-Once DHHS publishes the new file around 12 p.m., we can process the data and update [our own map](https://www.wral.com/coronavirus/nc-coronavirus-cases-maps-graphs-live-updates/19010016/) accordingly.
+The scraper runs every 15 minutes.

 ## Data notes
  - **May 1** Geojson files not captured by WRAL